 The microscopic size of fossilized minerals makes them highly bioavailable in humans.

-Insufficient intakes of minerals (such as iron, calcium, and zinc) and vitamins cause major global health problems, which can be alleviated by food fortification or supplementation.
+Insufficient intake of minerals (such as iron, calcium, and zinc) and vitamins cause major global health problems, which can be alleviated by food fortification or supplementation.
 By decreasing the particle size (i.e., increasing the specific surface area) down to the nanoscale the bioavailability can be enhanced, but this may also result in adverse effects such as higher toxicity.

 “These products are fortified with bioactive agents, such as vitamins, minerals, and nutraceuticals, that exhibit specific health benefits.
 However, many hydrophobic nutraceuticals cannot simply be incorporated into food products because of their low solubility, poor chemical stability, or low bioavailability.”1